RS-3 Diesel at Oyster Bay - November 1976 - V.F. Grappone photo

 Years ago the LIRR's employee magazine, The

-Long Islander, featured a segment on railroad locations whereby the the reader was called upon to figure out "where are we?"
+Long Islander, featured a segment on railroad locations whereby the reader was called upon to figure out "where are we?"
 Such is the situation here, where the humble beginnings of Hicksville's (West John St.) freight yard are in evidence.
 A ballast train

 |